john-afolabi/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+    - We learnt about the importance of middlewares and deploying a monolith express and react application to heroku

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+    - A middleware is a funtion that runs during a request to a server and the response.
+They have access to the request object, response object and next function.

+    Express is compromised of middleware functions

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+    - A resource is where files are stored or a server

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+    - The API returns HTTP status codes and responses

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+    - We can partition our application into sub-applications by making use of routing in express

 ## Minimum Viable Product